rojo2/spotty/README.md

 ![](extra/logo-small.png)

-Spotty allows you to control Spotify from the terminal or assign its commands to a keyboard shortcut.
+Spotty allows you to control Spotify through the terminal or assign its commands to a keyboard shortcut.

 ## Play / Pause